chenCFD/IMU-Gesture-Recognition-Benchmark/README.md

 ## References & Acknowledgements
 This framework builds upon the excellent data collection and architectural designs from the open-source community.
 If you use this pipeline, please consider citing the original dataset authors and the respective papers:

-Academic Papers Re-implemented in this Repo:
+Academic Papers Unofficial Re-implemented in this Paper:
 ```bash
 @misc{bonazzi2026openwatchmultimodalbenchmarkhand,
       title={OpenWatch: A Multimodal Benchmark for Hand Gesture Recognition on Smartwatches},